NutriSafe-DLT/nutrisafe/Documentation/Defect Documentation.md

      3. Click on the Submit button.

-     4. Once the issue is submitted, you may assign the issue to yourself if your are able to resolve it, otherwise leave it blank.
+     4. Once the issue is submitted, you may assign the issue to yourself if your are able to resolve it otherwise leave it blank.